nosander/masters-thesis/README.md

 ## Personal notes
 I would like to thank any person that helped with my thesis.
-* Dominik Klein for being my supervisor and guide during this project.
+* Dominik Klein for being my supervisor and invaluable guidance and support throughout my thesis.
-* Dr. Ignacio Ibarra for being my supervisor and guide during this project.
+* Dr. Ignacio Ibarra for being my supervisor and priceless guidance and encouragement during this project.
-* Alejandro Tejada for insights and good discussions.
+* Alejandro Tejada for insights, good discussions and helful suggestions and encouragement.